nu-c3lab/satyrn-wiki/README.md

 ## Setting up the API

-The API repo is [here](https://github.com/nu-c3lab/satyrn-api) and should be cloned into the whichever machine will be running the API.
+The API repo is [here](https://github.com/nu-c3lab/satyrn-api) and should be cloned into whichever machine will be running the API.
 There is more in-depth documentation in that repo that details more about the inner workings of satyrn as well as how to set up the API.
 In this wiki we give a brief overview of the setup

 ### Environment variables